|

 [footnotes and links omitted]

-So, the fund will remain solvent for decades, but yes, problems may show up eventually.
+So, the fund will remain solvent for decades.
+But yes, problems may show up eventually.
 What to do about them?

-One easy fix: Everyone pays a 6.2% FICA tax, except there is a cap: One pays only on the first $106,800 of one's income.
-This sum is over three times the median income in northern Michigan.
-Hardly anyone clears that much.
+First, today everyone pays a 6.2% FICA tax, except there is a cap: One pays only on the first $117,000 of one's earned income.
+(Investment income is excluded.)
+This sum is over three times the $38,700 median income of our congressional district.
+People who earn that much -- the 1% -- pay nothing on the excess.
 In other words FICA is a regressive tax, such that the wealthier you are, the lower is your effective FICA tax rate on total income.
 The solution: eliminate the cap, making it a flat tax so everyone pays the same rate on all income.

 |